jessicaxuejp/best-repo-ever/README.md

 Hello!
 Today is Friday!
 Happy New YEAR!

-Today What to do?
+Today how to do?
 Where to go?